asrjy/gpu/notes/005/README.md

     - enque the kernel calls
 - triton kernels can't automatically move data between devices so we have to manually make sure the data is on the same device before calling the kernel function.
 - `@triton.testing.perf_report` is a decorator that's part of the triton built in utility that lets us benchmark custom ops. it lets us set the conditions under which the benchmark will be performed.
+- `torch.jit.script` takes python code and converts it to a static graph, essentially converting it to C++ ahead of time.
+- `torch.compile()` is more modern and flexible that `torch.jit.script`. it can handle dynamic code unlike `torch.compile.script` and optimizes code as it runs.